 Timetable for submission of the Prelim exam Proposal:

-- Step 1: Meeting with an advisory committee consisting of three Genetics and Developmental Biology faculty (i.e, the student’s advisory committee) to approve a 2 page outline (double-spaced) of the specific aims of the proposal and answer any questions about procedures associated with the exam.
+- Step 1: Meeting with an advisory committee consisting of three Genetics and Developmental Biology faculty (i.e, the student’s advisory committee) and two additional faculty to approve a 1 page outline (single-spaced) of the specific aims of the proposal and answer any questions about procedures associated with the exam.
 To assure uniformity of the prelim exam, at least one member of the student’s prelim exam committee must be the director, associate, or assistant director of the graduate program or a designee.
 The student will be given 4 weeks from the date of this meeting to complete the written portion of the exam.

 - Step II: The student will submit a revised copy of the specific aims of the proposal to the program director and each committee member.